Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Introduction

 Similar robustness-aware objectives have been studied in other learning paradigms, including distributionally robust optimization and multi-task learning \cite{namkoong2016stochastic, sagawa2019distributionally, desideri2012multiple, yu2020gradient, liu2023famo}, as well as domain reweighting for large-scale pre-training \cite{oren2019distributionally, xie2023doremi, liu2024regmix, grangier2024task, diao2025climb}.
 These methods typically operate by adapting weights over tasks or data groups based on their losses to optimize a target objective.
 However, in the context of RL-based LLM post-training with GRPO, prompts whose rollouts receive identical rewards yield zero advantages and contribute no gradient to the policy update.
 Since the prevalence of such prompts varies across tasks, effective gradient contributions are dominated by tasks with more non-zero gradient prompts, even when weaker tasks are intentionally upweighted (see \Cref{fig:intro}).
 Moreover, the GRPO loss is unreliable for task reweighting since it takes similar values when a prompt’s rollouts are all correct or all incorrect.
 These challenges do not arise in prior settings and require algorithmic solutions beyond existing robust optimization techniques. \looseness=-1

-We detail other related works extensively in \Cref{app: rel-work} and summarize our \textbf{main contributions} below. \begin{enumerate}[label=(\roman*), topsep=0pt, itemsep=0pt, parsep=0pt] \item A robustness-aware multi-task RL post-training objective with a tunable trade-off between worst-task robustness and average performance. \item A task reweighting framework that leverages task-level rewards and task-wise improvements to encourage balanced progress across tasks. \item A ratio-preserving batch construction that aligns task weights with realized gradient contributions. \item Empirical evaluation of \algo{} by post-training on multi-task reasoning benchmarks that span both planning tasks (Countdown, Zebra puzzles) and inductive reasoning tasks (ARC), across both controlled and larger multi-task settings. \end{enumerate}
+We detail other related works extensively in \Cref{app: rel-work} and summarize our \textbf{main contributions} below. \begin{enumerate}[label=(\roman*), topsep=0pt, itemsep=0pt, parsep=0pt] \item A robustness-aware multi-task RL post-training objective with a tunable trade-off between worst-task robustness and average performance. \item A task reweighting framework that leverages task-level rewards and task-wise improvements to encourage balanced progress across tasks. \item A ratio-preserving batch construction that aligns task weights with realized gradient contributions. \item Empirical evaluation of \algo{} by post-training 3B and 7B models on multi-task reasoning benchmarks spanning planning (Countdown, Zebra puzzles), inductive reasoning (ARC), natural language QA (SciKnowEval), and mathematics, across controlled and larger multi-task settings. \end{enumerate}